 Justice League (TBA)

-The long and complicated history of the Justice League movie may finally come to fruition, even though we may have to wait a few more years until it actually becomes reality.
-As early as 2007, DC and WB confirmed development on a Justice League film, to be directed by George Miller.
+As early as 2007, DC and WB confirmed development on a Justice League film to be directed by George Miller.
 The cast would bring all new actors to the lead roles, and the budget was rumored to be around $220 million.
 Then the writer’s strike of 2007-2008 began.
 The project was never the same after that, and it quickly lost momentum.
-The budget was an issue as well.
-The cost of filming would make it almost impossible to cast A-list stars in the roles, which would in turn make it riskier in the eyes of WB.
+The budget was an issue as well; the cost of filming would make it almost impossible to cast A-list stars in the roles, which would in turn make it riskier in the eyes of WB.

-Since then, the Justice League has remained in limbo.
-Following the success of The Avengers, DC and WB began to once again discuss the possibility of a film combining some of the most recognized characters in DC Comics, but with the success of Man of Steel, the project has an actual chance.
-The 2017 release date may slip once again, but it does seem like a Justice League film is in the works.
+Following the success of The Avengers, DC and WB began to once again discuss the possibility of a film combining some of the most recognized characters in DC Comics.
+With the success of Man of Steel, the project became a reality.
+DC and Warner Bros. have both said that a Justice League film is a priority, and after months of hinting, the film has been confirmed with Zack Snyder set to direct.
+So far the lineup appears to consist of Batman, Cyborg, Superman, and Wonder Woman, with more characters to be revealed later.

 - Darkseid is rumored to be the primary villain.